dsgelab/rsv/external_validation/README.md

 This contains the external validation script used to test the model in the Swedish data.
+Note that this script is specific to Swedish data and requires access to the model objects, which are not by default publicly available.
+We recommend using the model equation available in the main directory for any other validation work.